oretoise/docs/_docs/events/new-event.md

 ![]({{site.url}}{{site.baseurl}}/assets/images/events/copy_link.png)

+## Acquire Students
-While at the event, open the form on an internet-equipped device for prospective students to fill out.
+While the event attendee is present at their booth, simply open the form on an internet-equipped device for prospective students to fill out.
+Laptops are preferred, but tablets and mobile devices can also work.

+## Finished!
+Your form should be up and running with its submissions tied back to the event.
+If you have any questions or something isn't working, contact [Jordan](mailto:jordan.scruggs@msstate.edu) via email.
+If any part of this guide is incorrect, let me know and I will update it.